 as a writhing serpent uncoiling a tomb.

 Like angels with bright savage eyesAlas, the only DVD version of this film--or SATAN'S SCHOOL FOR GIRLS--comes from the odious Cheezy Flix DVD label.
-These rats release hard-to-find films on Public Domain multi-generational dupe-quality discs for premium prices and that's a disgrace!
-Have some respect!
+These rats with their douchebag logo release hard-to-find films on Public Domain multi-generational dupe-quality discs for premium prices and that's a disgrace.
+Occasionally some color shows up unfaded, such as the the succulent purple of Lonra's bedroom chamber (below), but mostly its awash in faded, sad mud.

 I will come treading phantom-wise